kuznic/Eynsuree/README.md

 This is web application built as part of the interview process for a Stitch Engineer.

-This application was written using JAVA and the SpringBoot Framework with ThymeLeaf as the HTML template engine.
+This application is written using JAVA and the SpringBoot Framework with ThymeLeaf as the HTML template engine.
 The database in use is an in-memory database called H2.
 A new instance is created everytime the application is restarted.

 It is a essentially a solution that aggregates offerings from different insurance companies and allows customers choose from competing offers and make payment using the Stitch API.